Zavadka, Stryi Raion, Lviv Oblast

 Zavadka (Зава́дка, Zawadka) is a small village (selo) in Stryi Raion, Lviv Oblast, of Western Ukraine.
-It belongs to Kozova rural hromada, one of the hromadas of Ukraine.

-The population of village is just about 648 persons and local government is administered by Zavadkivska village council.
+It belongs to Koziova rural hromada, one of the hromadas of Ukraine.
+The village has a population of about 648 persons, and its local government is administered by the Zavadkivska village council.

 Geography

-The village is located in the mountains, that is far from the central road.
+The village is located in the mountains, far from the main road.

 It is in the Ukrainian Carpathians within the limits of the Eastern Beskids on the northern slopes of the ridge Dovzhky.